Clarkstown, New York, train-bus collision: Trial

-Larkin was brought to trial and charged with criminally negligent homicide in the death of the five students.
+Larkin was brought to trial and charged with criminal negligent homicide in the death of the five students.
 He pled not guilty to all charges.
 At trial, witnesses testified that Larkin failed to stop the bus before crossing into the train's path, while Larkin testified he neither saw nor heard the train beforehand.
 Larkin was convicted of criminally negligent homicide and sentenced to five years’ probation; he died in 1998 at the age of 61.

 Aftermath

-After the accident there was public outcry and anger against the driver and the fact that there were no warning gates or lights at the crossing.
-On September 22, 1972, the National Transportation Safety Board directed a recommendation relating to the accident towards the National Highway Traffic Safety Administration.
-Louis M. Thayer was part of the five member board of the Federal Agency to question witnesses and investigate the accident.
+After the crash there was public outcry and anger against the driver and the fact that there were no warning gates or lights at the crossing.
+On September 22, 1972, the National Transportation Safety Board directed a recommendation relating to the crash toward the National Highway Traffic Safety Administration.
+Louis M. Thayer was part of the five member board of the Federal Agency to question witnesses and investigate the crash.

 A mass for three students who were killed was held at St. Paul's Roman Catholic Church in Congers.
 A special interdenominational prayer service for the recovery of the injured was held as part of the Palm Sunday observance at All Saints Protestant Episcopal Church in Valley Cottage.

-Because of the accident, the New York State Department of Motor Vehicles established article 19-A, which is a system that all bus drivers must be qualified to drive by completing a certain amount of requirements, which include, biennial medicals (with follow-ups if needed), biennial written or oral tests, biennial road tests, yearly defensive driving tests, yearly license abstracts, and fingerprints with criminal history reviews.
-Article 19-A was established in 1974, two years after the accident.
+Because of the crash, the New York State Department of Motor Vehicles established article 19-A, which is a system that all bus drivers must be qualified to drive by satisfying a number of requirements, including biennial medical exams (with follow-ups if needed), biennial written or oral tests, biennial road tests, yearly defensive driving tests, provision of yearly license abstracts, and fingerprinting with criminal history reviews.
+Article 19-A was established in 1974, two years after the crash.